-Rule 221.4(b) requires that applicants for authorization to practice as an advanced practice registered nurse obtain national certification in their advanced role and specialty if they completed their advanced educational program on or after January 1, 1996.
-The Texas Board of Nursing (Board)...
+Rule 221.4(b) requires that applicants for advanced practice registered nurse licensure obtain national certification in their advanced role and population focus if they completed their advanced educational program on or after January 1, 1996...

 The National Council of State Boards of Nursing (NCSBN) also has a review process in place for advanced practice certification examinations.
 The NCSBN’s examination review criteria have been reviewed and determined to be substantially equivalent to the evaluation criteria adopted by the Board.
 Therefore, it shall be the policy of the Board to recognize certification examinations that have previously been reviewed and approved by the NCSBN in lieu of completing a separate evaluation.
 This shall include both review of new examinations as well as recurrent reviews of existing examinations.

 The Board reserves the right to complete its own review of any certification examination at any time.
 Factors that may trigger a review include but are not limited to the following:

 - New examinations that have not yet and/or will not be reviewed by NCSBN

 - Substantive concern from the community of interest related to the quality of the examination content or the certification process